kawu/partage/README.md

 (SENT (NP (N John)) (VP (V eats) (NP (D an) (N apple))))
 ```

-Run `partage astar --help` and `partage earley --help` to learn more about the
-possible parsing options.
+Run `partage earley --help` to learn more about the possible parsing options.

 References